 - If the Facility is left unkempt, a clean-up fee will be applied to your credit card.

 - Pets are allowed at the Picnic Shelters, but must be under control at all times and must be on a leash not exceeding 2 metres (6 feet).

 Youth Group/Group Camping

 - Reservations can only be made by contacting Administration Office 519-367-3040.

 - Group camping refers to an organized group of families or organized club consisting of adults or adults and children who wish to reserve as a group in the non-serviced campgrounds.
-Minimum of 8 camping units required for a reservation (1 camping unit is defined as a maximum of 6 people).
+There is a minimum of 25 people required (per night), for a 'group' reservation.